Local STD Testing Centers

 Purchase your STD testing with credit and debit cards, e-checks, prepaid gift cards with the Visa, MasterCard, American Express, or Discover logo, PayPal, or health savings accounts.
 The HIPAA Privacy Rule is the mandate we use to keep your personal information safe and confidential.
 Our testing centers are used by hospitals and doctors because they are the most trustworthy available for STD testing.

 No other testing provider has more advanced yet uncomplicated, Tonawanda STD testing.
 The CDC advises testing for chlamydia and gonorrhea at the same time since they tend to co-exist and our chlamydia-gonorrhea test panel does that.
-Testing for syphilis in 14150 is fast with our FDA-approved Rapid Plasma Reagin (RPR) syphilis test.
+Testing for syphilis in 14150 is fast with our FDA-approved / cleared Rapid Plasma Reagin (RPR) syphilis test.

 Tonawanda, New York Sexually Transmitted Diseases Data

 Without frequent STD testing, your sexual health is undetermined.
 Tonawanda STD rates are gathered every year by the Centers for Disease Control and Prevention (CDC).

 - In 2011, 68,955 cases of chlamydia among 15-24 year-olds were reported by New York health authorities.